Cultivate Urban Rainforest is the best place to buy house plants in Evanston IL.

 Become a House Plant Expert

-An air plant can live almost anywhere with a little light and even less maintenance.
-Display an air plant in a teacup, tuck one into a bit of driftwood, or simply place it on shelf or a desk.
-As long as you give them medium to bright light and a weekly soak in a bowl of water (more frequently when winter reduces the humidity), they can thrive for years.
-An occasional dose of orchid food can even induce them to bloom!
+Tillandsia or air plants can live almost anywhere with a filtered light and a little maintenance.
+Display an air plant in a pot, tuck one into a bit of driftwood, or simply place it on shelf or a desk.
+As long as you give them medium to bright indirect light and spray with spring, distilled, or rain water.
+Make sure you saturate your tillandsia and then shake out your plant so that water will not stay in the crevasse and rot your plant.

 Give your succulents a minimum of 6 hours in direct sunlight.
 A southern- or western-facing window with little obstruction is preferred.
 When watering, wet soil dry and remain dry 2-3 days between waterings.
 (Water once every few weeks for a small pot; wait longer between waterings for a larger one).
 When watering, water thoroughly, allowing excess water to drain out bottom of pot.
 (During the winter, water less often.)
 Container must have drainage.
 Do not be alarmed if lower-level leaves wilt and fall off.
 This is not indicative of under-watering.
 The outermost foliage is the best indicator of succulent health.